Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Proof for several preliminary facts

 \subsection{Proof of Lemma~\ref{lem:x0}}

-To establish this lemma, we first make the following claim, whose proof is deferred to the end of this subsection. \begin{claim} Consider any $c_5 \geq 5$.
-There exist some $x_0 \in \real$ such that
+To establish this lemma, we first make the following claim, whose proof is deferred to the end of this subsection. \begin{claim} Consider any $c_5 \geq 2$ and suppose that $c_6\geq 2c_R$.
+There exists some $x_0 \in \real^d$ such that

-hold simultaneously, where $c_0$ is defined in \eqref{eqn:alpha-t} and $c_R$ is defined in \eqref{eq:cR-defn-lem}. \end{claim} With the above claim in place, we are ready to prove Lemma~\ref{lem:x0}.
+hold simultaneously, where $c_0$ is defined in \eqref{eqn:alpha-t}. \end{claim} With the above claim in place, we are ready to prove Lemma~\ref{lem:x0}.
 For notational simplicity, we let $X$ represent a random vector whose distribution $p_X(\cdot)$ obeys